Top Seven Reasons Why I Use My Credit Card for Everything

 2. Almost everybody takes Visa.

 From the coffee shop to the grocery store to online spending to travelling, to…well…everywhere.
-I have Visa, MC, and AmEx, but I find that Visa is most widely accepted worldwide.
+I have various credit cards, but I find that Visa is most widely accepted worldwide.

 And my number one reason for charging everything to my credit card (drum roll, please):